 She also had a problem with sores at the back of her mouth where her trays were sticking out a bit – but this has only happened a few times.

-If you’re interested in invisible braces, try Invisalign’s Smile Assessment tool to check whether you’re a suitable candidate.
+If you’re interested in invisible braces, try our Smile Test to check whether you’re a suitable candidate.
 It’s completely free and it just takes two minutes to fill in your details.
-Around 90% of orthodontic cases can be treated with Invisalign, so there’s a good chance you’ll be eligible.
+Around 90% of orthodontic cases can be treated with this style of braces, so there’s a good chance you’ll be eligible.

 “So far everything has been great”